Hepatitis A, B, and C Treatment

 Hepatitis is an inflammation of the liver which can be acute or chronic leading to fibrosis, cirrhosis, or cancer.

 Hepatitis viruses are the most common causes of hepatitis.
-Hepatitis A, B, and C are diseases of concern in Singapore.
+Hepatitis A, B, and C are diseases of concern in Singapore and treated by specialists called gastroenterologists.

 What are the symptoms of Hepatitis A, B, and C?